Yelp/nrtsearch/docs/docker_compose.rst

 4. Replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Search will work on replicas soon after documents are added on the primary.
+Add the documents into the index, as shown below.

 .. code-block::